JuanCarlosllh/rexact/README.md

 Rexact uses a **Single state tree** - that is, this single object contains all your application level state and serves as the "single source of truth".

-Lets create a very siple store with a counter state:
+Let's create a very siple store with a counter state:

 ```javascript
 const config = {